-According to the CDC developmental milestones, there aren’t specific 7-month or 8-month milestones.
-That’s because, in broad view of baby developmental milestones, the pace of development slows down as baby ages.
-So while you may be seeing day-to-day changes in the first months, as you get closer to 1-year-old, much of the developmental activity — the building and breaking down of neural pathways — can’t be regularly observed on a day to day basis.
-By 9-month milestones, the developmental changes should come into focus.
+The Centers for Disease Control and Prevention (CDC) doesn’t list specific 7-month or 8-month developmental milestones.
+That’s because, in broad view of baby developmental milestones, the pace of development slows down as a baby ages.
+So although you may be seeing day-to-day changes in the first months, as you get closer to 1-year-old, much of the developmental activity — the building and breaking down of neural pathways — can’t be regularly observed on a day-to-day basis.
+But there are some 9-month milestones to be aware of.

 Baby development milestones are important in that they offer a general roadmap of human development.
 The thing is that your baby may take the scenic route or find a shortcut.
-There may be a well-trod path of development that a “typical’ or average 9-month-old follows, but when it comes down to individuals babies they are all different.
-And those differences can be linked to their cultural norms, genetics and the environment in which they are raised.
+There may be a well-trod path of development that a “typical” or average 9-month-old follows.
+But when it comes down to individual babies, they’re all different.
+And those differences can be linked to cultural norms, genetics, and the environment in which they are raised.
 That’s why considering your baby as an individual on their own path of development is far more desirable than being a developmental milestone hard-liner.

-When considering the following nine-month milestones, it’s important to place them in the context of how your baby has been developing since birth.
+When considering the following 9-month milestones, it’s important to place them in the context of how your baby has been developing since birth.
 Look more at broad collections of behaviors and abilities rather than the minutiae.
-If you feel that something has changed dramatically in terms of your baby’s pace of development or in their abilities there may be cause for concern, but most likely if your baby continues to gain abilities, they are growing as they should.
+If you feel that something has changed dramatically in terms of your baby’s pace of development or in their abilities, there may be cause for concern.
+But most likely, if your baby continues to gain abilities, they’re growing as they should.

-Between six and nine-months-old, a baby’s natural curiosity and developing strength should compel them and enable them to explore.
+Between 6- and 9-months-old, a baby’s natural curiosity and developing strength should compel them and enable them to explore.
 But how far and how often they explore is very much connected to their surroundings and their temperament.

 What that means is that some babies may be naturally inclined toward caution and the conservation of movement.
 Other babies will be adventurous and seemingly indefatigable.
 Neither type of temperament is better than the other.

-What You Shouldn’t Stress About: Most parents will have recognized their baby’s temperament by nine-months-old.
+What You Shouldn’t Stress About: Most parents will have recognized their baby’s temperament by 9-months-old.
 So any expectations of reaching big milestones like cruising or crawling should be placed in the context of their baby’s natural activity patterns.
 A baby that is content to sit and play is fine as long as they are active and curious about what they have at hand.
 A baby that army crawls all over the house at a fantastic clip is also fine, as long as they are moving with a sense of curiosity.
-Taking steps, cruising, or four on the floor crawling is unimportant as long as a child is active and interactive with their environment.
+Taking steps, cruising, or four-on-the-floor crawling is unimportant as long as a child is active and interactive with their environment.

-Nine-months into baby development, play is becoming an increasingly important way for a baby to show you their abilities.
-As they become more coordinated, their natural curiosity will help them to find joy in manipulating objects, reaching, grasping and passing toys from hand to hand.
-They should also become pretty adept at a pincer grasp: that is picking up smaller objects with their thumb and forefinger.
+Nine months into baby development, play is becoming an increasingly important way for a baby to show you their abilities.
+As they become more coordinated, their natural curiosity will help them to find joy in manipulating objects, reaching, grasping, and passing toys from hand to hand.
+They should also become pretty adept at a pincer grasp — picking up smaller objects with their thumb and forefinger.

-Red Flags: A baby that doesn’t want to play is very different than a baby that can’t play and parents need to make that distinction.
-Talk to your pediatrician if your baby seems unable to play because they are unable to focus, meet your gaze, sit up or manipulate objects in a purposeful way.
+Red Flags: A baby that doesn’t want to play is very different than a baby who can’t play, and parents need to make that distinction.
+Talk to your pediatrician if your baby seems unable to play because they’re unable to focus, meet your gaze, sit up, or manipulate objects in a purposeful way.

-What You Shouldn’t Stress About: At nine-months, baby babble is fine.
+What You Shouldn’t Stress About: At 9 months, baby babble is fine.
 Parents shouldn’t expect full words that indicate a particular object or person.
-In fact, some babies may get what they need through other cues like pointing or crying or looking, making specific words kind-of unnecessary.
+In fact, some babies may get what they need through other cues, such as pointing or crying or looking, making specific words kind of unnecessary.
 Parents also shouldn’t put too much concern into a baby that prefers to explore or play with things rather than people or other babies.
 As long as a baby has the ability to play, their preference in what they play with isn’t too much of a concern.

 Non-Milestone Moments Between Baby’s 6th and 9th Month

-At nine-months-old many babies are able to start exploring new foods.
-Parents who are interested can start supplementing formula or breast-feeding with child-safe, soft finger foods that babies can gnaw on.
-Aim for whole foods rather than processed and lean on stuff like bananas, avocado, peppers and maybe the occasional pudding if you want to let them play with a spoon.
+At 9-months-old, many babies are able to start exploring new foods.
+Parents who are interested can start supplementing formula or breastfeeding with child-safe, soft finger foods.
+Aim for whole foods rather than processed and lean on stuff like bananas, avocado, peppers, and maybe the occasional pudding if you want to let them play with a spoon.
 This process will be wildly messy, but don’t sweat it.